 Requirements for a Bachelor of Arts Minor in French Studies at UNLV include, in addition to University and College of Liberal Arts requirements, a minimum of 18 credits of coursework.
 These may include FREN 213 and FREN 214.
 The 12 remaining credits are to be at the upper division (300-400) level, six of which must be in conversation and composition.

 For further information on French Studies at UNLV, please contact Dr. Margaret Harp at 702-895-4227 (firstname.lastname@example.org).

-A UNLV-sponsored study abroad program in Pau, a city in southwestern France, is available to UNLV students.
-Offered by the University Study Abroad Consortium (USAC), this program provides courses to accommodate various majors and includes visits to Paris and Toulouse.
+Two UNLV-sponsored study abroad programs in France are available to UNLV students.
+They are located in Pau, a city in the southwest, and in Lyon, a major city in the southeast.
+Offered by the University Study Abroad Consortium (USAC), these programs provide courses to accommodate various majors and include visits to Paris and Toulouse.
 Students can choose between summer and semester schedules.
-Scholarships are available for participant.
+Scholarships are available for participants.